usngo/DRAGONS_tutorials/README.md

 GMOS imaging (g-band) of the elliptical galaxy NGC5018.
 Dataset includes Biases, Twilight Flats, and Science frames.
 Link to the [Jupyter notebook](GMOS_IM_NGC5018.ipynb) or [direct download](https://raw.githubusercontent.com/usngo/DRAGONS/main/GMOS_IM_NGC5018.ipynb).

----
+## Need help?

-Problems, comments, and/or suggestions?
+Problems, comments, suggestions, and/or need help with any of the above?
 You can contact the US NGO members via our [Portal](http://ast.noao.edu/csdc/usngo), [Twitter](https://twitter.com/usngo), or submit a pull request on github.

 Follow us on Twitter! <a href="https://twitter.com/usngo" target="_blank"><img src="https://badgen.net/twitter/follow/usngo"></a>